nedap/Segnify/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-bug description
+Describe the issue here.

-**To Reproduce**
+**How to Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the issue:
 1. ...
 2.

 **Actual behavior**
+Describe the current behaviour here.

 **Expected behavior**
+Describe the desired behaviour here.

 **Screenshots/Videos**
-If applicable, add screenshots or videos to help explain your problem.
+If applicable, add screenshots or videos to help explain the issue.

 **Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
+ - Device: [e.g. iPhone X]
- - OS: [e.g. iOS8.1]
+ - OS: [e.g. iOS 13.4]
- - App Version: [e.g. 1.0.0(22)]
+ - App Version: [e.g. 1.0.0]
- - Environment: [development/vvt/production]
+ - Environment: [development/staging/production]

 **Additional context**
-Add any other context about the problem here.
+Add any other information about the issue here.